 Society has long looked to genetics to explain deviant human behaviors.
-More recently, legal systems have sought to use genetic research to account for violent and antisocial acts.1 Many have raised concerns that research into the genetic roots of antisocial behavior and psychopathic traits could be misinterpreted and misconstrued, possibly reducing individuals to their genetic profiles, oversimplifying complex pathologies, and fueling beliefs in "genetic determinism."^{1-6} The risk of overstating genetic findings might lead individuals to be labeled inaccurately and inappropriately, possibly subjecting them to unfounded fear, stigma, and bias.^{7-8} Due in part to such concerns, the concept that genetic factors underlie antisocial behaviors and psychopathic traits has been controversial.6 but studies have yet to identify the specific genes and biological mechanisms involved.9-12 While there have been a few exceptions, research on genetic factors generally has been limited by small sample sizes and difficulties defining the study populations.^{9-11,13,14} Moreover, environmental influences and gene-environment interactions play a powerful role in the development of antisocial behavior and psychopathic traits.
+More recently, legal systems have sought to use genetic research to account for violent and antisocial acts.
+Many have raised concerns that research into the genetic roots of antisocial behavior and psychopathic traits could be misinterpreted and misconstrued, possibly reducing individuals to their genetic profiles, oversimplifying complex pathologies, and fueling beliefs in "genetic determinism."1-6 The risk of overstating genetic findings might lead individuals to be labeled inaccurately and inappropriately, possibly subjecting them to unfounded fear, stigma, and bias.7-8 Due in part to such concerns, the concept that genetic factors underlie antisocial behaviors and psychopathic traits has been controversial.

+An extensive body of research has established that genetic influences are important in the etiology of antisocial behavior and psychopathic traits, but studies have yet to identify the specific genes and biological mechanisms involved.9-12 While there have been a few exceptions, research on genetic factors generally has been limited by small sample sizes and difficulties defining the study populations.9-11,13,14 Moreover, environmental influences and gene-environment interactions play a powerful role in the development of antisocial behavior and psychopathic traits.